ncatlab/nlab-content/pages/19480.md

   }
 $$

-The commutativity of this naturality square commutes is again the identity (eq:ProjectingOutNilpotentsLater).
+The commutativity of this naturality square is again the identity (eq:ProjectingOutNilpotentsLater).

 =--